thenpingme/docs/privacy.md

 ## Use of Data

-ThenPing.me uses the collected data for various purposes:
+thenping.me uses the collected data for various purposes:

 -   To provide and maintain our Service
 -   To notify you about changes to our Service